-Prepare for credentialing as a registered dietitian in a program that provides unsurpassed field experience and graduate study.
+Prepare for credentialing as a registered dietitian nutritionist through a program that provides unsurpassed field experience and graduate degree.

-For more information on the requirements and process to become a registered dietitian, including education, supervised practice and passage of the credentialing examination, review the registration eligibility requirements for dietitians.
+For more information on the requirements and process to become a registered dietitian nutritionist, including education, supervised practice and passage of the credentialing examination, review the registration eligibility requirements for dietitians.

 * Licensure is not required in New York State, however other states may require licensure.
 Please review for details on what states require licensure.

-RDs are now eligible to use the optional title of registered dietitian nutritionist (RDN).
+RDs are eligible to use the optional title of Registered Dietitian Nutritionist (RDN).

-The University at Buffalo Dietetic Internship with MS in Nutrition program is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
+The UB MS/DI Program is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).

 Academy of Nutrition and Dietetics

 120 South Riverside Plaza, Suite 2190